BlossomMirrors/iso/README.md

 ### Secure Boot

 Secure boot is supported by default.
-After installation, users are prompted to enroll the secure boot key with password: `universalblue`
+After installation, users are prompted to enroll the secure boot key with password: `blossomos`

 ### Custom OCI Image Source (netinstall)